Datomic/day-of-datomic-conj/README.md

 <br>

 > ### Connecting to a Database
-At the workshop code you will find the connection instructions.
+In the workshop code you will find the connection instructions.

 <br>